mougiakouel/QGIS-Training-Manual/index.rst

 We have published this QGIS training manual under a liberal license that allows you to freely copy, modify and redistribute this work.
 A complete copy of the license is available at the end of this document.
-In simple terms the usage guidelines are as follows:
+In simple terms, the usage guidelines are as follows:

 * You may not represent this work as your own work, or remove any authorship